The Heresy of Tullian Tchividjian & the New Calvinists

 When we were born again, we were born again as infants, babes in Christ.
 It’s perfectly natural for a babe to grow up and become an adult, but Tullian wants you to remain a babe.
 Why?

 Sanctification is about growth in the knowledge of the Christ and God’s Word, of prayer and of fighting, mortifying sin in our lives, of becoming holy in word and deed, increasingly set apart from the world, it’s lusts and its culture – sticking out like a sore thumb.
+Certainly, the Spirit is working in us, and it is by grace alone, but it des not mean we are passive in our sanctification.
 It is not about remaining ‘just as you are’.
 Indeed, the only way to grow in grace is to grow, increase, in your knowledge of Christ.
 2 Peter 3:18

 Prayer and no action against sin is an abject failure and a rejection of God’s will.
 So then, at best, listening to and believing Tullian Tchividjian will keep you in spiritual infancy contrary to God’s plan while you reject God’s clearly communicated will.
 At worst, Tullian is leading people to Hell and damnation with an antinomian lie.